Tools

 Compare multiple legacy ideal-weight formulas and view a practical range instead of one fixed number.

-Estimate lean body mass (fat-free mass) using Boer, James, Hume, and Peters formulas from height and weight.
+Estimate lean body mass (fat-free mass) using Boer, James, and Hume formulas from height and weight.

 Plan a realistic body-recomp timeline with body-fat targets, training frequency, calorie pacing, and protein guidance.